 - Rubberized grip

-- Does not include a battery and not covered by warranty
+- Does not include a battery and not covered by a warranty

-Lastly, it comes with a quick connect couplers that lets you make speedy bit changes.
+Lastly, it comes with quick-connect couplers that let you make speedy bit changes.

 - Powerful for a 12V tool